HubertK/iOS-Dribbble-Engine/README.md

 <H3>Now lets have a look at how we query for Shots, Players and Comments

-Dribbble gives us three different kinds of shots we can GET, Popular, Debuts or Everyone.
+Dribbble gives us three different kinds of shots we can GET: Popular, Debuts or Everyone.
 The Engine has three corresponding "ShotTypes" kShotTypeDebuts, kShotTypeEveryone, kShotTypePopular
 <h5>Each method returns and NSArray of "Shot" objects